Abhik123-creator/Laravel/dynamic-api/README.md

 ## 🎯 Usage

-### Step 1: Create Content Types
+### Step 1: Create Forms

 1. Access the admin panel at `http://localhost:8000/admin`
-2. Navigate to "Content Types"
+2. Navigate to "Forms"
-3. Click "New" to create a content type
+3. Click "New" to create a form
 4. Enter a name (e.g., "Student") - the slug will auto-generate
-5. Save the content type
+5. Save the form

 ### Step 2: Define Fields

-1. Click "Edit" on your newly created content type
+1. Click "Edit" on your newly created form
 2. Navigate to the "Fields" tab
 3. Add fields by clicking "New Field"
 4. Configure each field: